nhsconnect/nhslogin/src/user-journeys.md

               <li>User verified the area code of their postcode – this information has been checked with and ‘fuzzy matched’ to their NHS Personal Demographics Service (PDS) record (held on Spine)</li>
               <li>GP surgery code (ODS code)</li>
                 </ul>
+                              Claims are not automatically provided to the partner service.
+Some claims will need to be requested and then approved by NHS login. <a href="/nhslogin/scopes-and-claims/">View scopes and claims for more information</a>.
               </div>
             </div>
               <div class="app-tabs__item app-tabs__item--mobile" role="presentation" data-index="ex-2">